efdevcon/DIPs/DIPs/DIP-46.md

 We designed Zupass with ecosystem development in mind, and seeded/facilitated other identity and community experiments on top of the infrastructure that we built.

-It’s important to note that Zupass is ‘permisionlessly interoperable’ - developers of third party applications did not need our permission to integrate with the PCD framework.
+It’s important to note that Zupass is ‘permissionlessly interoperable’ - developers of third party applications did not need our permission to integrate with the PCD framework.
 The entire thing is open source, and exposes easy-to-understand and easy-to-incorporate APIs.

 Since Zuzalu, community platforms including [Zuzagora](https://www.zuzagora.com/), [Fora](https://fora.co/) and [Lemonade](https://lemonade.social/) have also built integrations to issue and/or verify cryptographic ID through Zupass.
 At ZuConnect, Zupass was used to provide tickets, polls, and new features including gated Telegram chat and an [anonymous chat bot](https://t.me/zurat_bot).
 Hackathon projects were able to leverage Zupass for use-cases including [zero-knowledge clinical trial](https://github.com/seeincodes/zuhack-istanbul) participation, [issuance of tickets](https://github.com/lemonadesocial/lemonade-zupass/) for additional events, and even [sharing of horoscopes](https://github.com/raigal-r/zuAstro).